vuese/vuese/.github/ISSUE_TEMPLATE/bug_report.md

 **Which version do you use:**

-**Additional context**
+**Additional information**
-Add any other context about the problem here.
+Add any other information about the problem here.